rutar-academic/rutar.org/content/writing/how-to-build-a-personal-webpage-from-scratch.md

 For site deployment, I will cover two main options: using [GitHub Pages](https://pages.github.com), or using [Cloudflare Pages](https://pages.cloudflare.com).
 Both options are free.
-General, Cloudflare Pages is a more robust web hosting solution than GitHub Pages, whereas GitHub Pages is specialized for GitHub repositories.
+Generally speaking, Cloudflare Pages is a more robust web hosting solution than GitHub Pages, whereas GitHub Pages is specialized for GitHub repositories.
 Here are some benefits of using Cloudflare Pages over GitHub Pages:

 1. **Easier custom domain setup.**